callummcdougall/jupyter-to-anki/README.md

   * Indenting text turns it into an inline block
 * **Input fields**
   * Wrap text with **`{{{...}}}`**
-  * Note this doesn't have to be done in a code block (but it works best like this!)
+  * Note this doesn't have to be done in a code block (but ususally I combine these two)
 * **Images**
   * Literally just copy and paste them into markdown cells
   * Make sure each image is on its own line